 Evaluate Alternatives and Develop an Implementation Schedule

-The alternatives analysis process was used to characterize a range of potential costs over the planning period.
+The alternatives analysis process was used to characterise a range of potential costs over the planning period.
 The team defined four funding levels to guide the evaluation: 1) continue the existing funding level; 2) increase funding to provide the minimum level of service and meet existing regulations; 3) increase funding to exceed the minimum level of service and meet existing regulations more proactively, and 4) increase funding to address all needs and meet all forecasted regulations.
-Under these scenarios, projected costs ranged between $966 million and $1.37 billion in total wastewater and stormwater expenditures over the 20-year planning horizon (in 2016 dollars).
+Under these scenarios, projected costs ranged between US$966 million and US$1.37 billion in total wastewater and stormwater expenditures over the 20-year planning horison (in 2016 U.S. dollars).

 To determine which funding level alternative appropriately balanced costs with community objectives, the team applied a multiple criteria decision analysis (MCDA) tool and calculated a benefit score (on a 0 to 5 scale) to estimate the value each alternative would produce based on priorities established through the outreach program.

-The team recognized that although Level 2 funding had the highest benefit-to-cost ratio, an optimized alternative could be developed by combining projects that provided the best value from among the four funding levels.
-For example, many of the Level 1 wastewater projects and Level 2 stormwater projects produced the highets benefits relative to the other funding levels.
-By combining these projects into a new optimized alternative, marginally greater benefit than level 2 could be achieved while costing $114 million less over the 20-year planning period.
+The team recognised that although Level 2 funding had the highest benefit-to-cost ratio, an optimised alternative could be developed by combining projects that provided the best value from among the four funding levels.
+For example, many of the Level 1 wastewater projects and Level 2 stormwater projects produced the highest benefits relative to the other funding levels.
+By combining these projects into a new optimised alternative, marginally greater benefit than level 2 could be achieved while costing US$114 million less over the 20-year planning period.

 The MCDA quantified costs and benefits but did not consider affordability.
-Before committing to implementation of the optimized alternative, the team forecasted affordability impacts by coupling an innovative qualitative characterization of socioeconomic stress with a quantitative assessment of future billing impacts across census tracts.
+Before committing to implementation of the optimised alternative, the team forecasted affordability impacts by coupling an innovative qualitative characterisation of socioeconomic stress with a quantitative assessment of future billing impacts across census tracts.
 The socioeconomic stress evaluation included an assessment of hardship indicators such as home ownership and costs, health insurance coverage, income and poverty thresholds, and public assistance rates.
 Using these indicators, the team identified census tracts with high potentials for economic stress.
-The team then evaluated the future billing impacts in these stressed neighborhoods to better understand and forecast potential affordability impacts over time.
-Following this review, this City concluded that the optimized alternative will be affordable.
+The team then evaluated the future billing impacts in these stressed neighbourhoods to better understand and forecast potential affordability impacts over time.
+Following this review, this City concluded that the optimised alternative will be affordable.

 Implement and Measure Success